 Swiss Life's life insurance business in Switzerland based on the Swiss Federal Law on Occupational Retirement, Survivors' and Disability Pension Plans (Bundesgesetz über die berufliche Alters-, Hinterlassenen- und Invalidenvorsorge, or "BVG") is subject to guaranteed minimum interest and annuity conversion rates.
 Swiss law provides for an annuity conversion rate which determines the amount of the annual retirement pension payable to an annuitant based on the contributions accumulated to the retirement date.
 For the mandatory part of Swiss Life's life insurance business in Switzerland, the legally stipulated conversion rate is applied whereas in the non-mandatory part of the BVG business the conversion rate is calculated using actuarial assumptions.
 Guaranteed minimum interest and annuity conversion rates could be imposed by the respective authorities in a manner which may diverge from the rates of return that Swiss Life is able to achieve on its assets.
 The guaranteed minimum interest rate is subject to an annual assessment process by the Swiss Federal Council and the annuity conversion rate does not as yet follow a predictable formula consistent with the economic notion of a guarantee.
 The process for setting these rates is not predictable and the rates may from time to time diverge from the rates of return that Swiss Life is able to achieve on the assets backing this business.
 In addition, while Swiss Life has some flexibility to reprice or restructure its products in response to such conditions or changes, the ability to implement a revised product offering is subject to a number of uncertainties and may not have immediate effect.
 For example, the current Swiss regulatory regime requires that approval must be sought from the regulator prior to the introduction of new tariffs.
-Also, the ability to implement a revised product offering is subject to implement a revised product offering is subject to implement a revised product offering is complement a revised product offering is subject to implement a revised product offering is not predicted product offering is subject to the approval must be sought from the regulator prior to the introduction of new tariffs.
-Also, the ability to implement a revised product offering is subject to customers' acceptance of the new terms.
+Also, the ability to implement a revised product offering is subject to customers' acceptance